overbaard/overbaard/docs/admin-guide.md

         "Tester"
       ]
 ```
-Here we have listed the custom fields that we should use for the 'PROJ' project.
-It is a list of the 'name' fields
+Here we have listed the custom fields that we should use for the `PROJ` project.
+It is a list of the `name` fields
 of the custom fields we want to use for the project.
 Now when loading the board, Overbård will inspect all issues
-in the 'PROJ' project and also look for the values of this field, which will be available in the 'Tester' filter and
+in the `PROJ` project and also look for the values of this field, which will be available in the `Tester` filter and
 swimlanes!
 ```
     }
 ```

-# 7 Linked projects/issues
+# 8 Linked projects/issues

 As discussed in the [User Guide](user-guide.md) we can configure a board's issue cards to show links to linked issues
 from other projects.
 This section describes how to do this.
 The full JSON config
 can be found at [linked-issues.json](assets/examples/linked-issues.json), and the important parts are discussed below.

-First we need to populate the 'linked-issues' section that we have touched upon before:
+First we need to populate the `linked-issues` section that we have touched upon before:
 ```
   "linked-projects": {
     "FIRST": {